tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 ---
 layout: tufte
 title: The Strategic Independent
-subtitle: How to do better work for more money, whether you're a designer, writer or consultant.
+subtitle: How to do better work for more money, whether you're a designer, writer or strategist.
 tags: strategy
 ---